brontosaurusrex/brontosaurusrex.github.io/_posts/2016-01-02-1st-tinypress-post.markdown

 <https://github.com/tinypressco/lanyon>

 ## So the evil plan is
-- Configure this lanyon theme until it fits.
+- Configure this lanyon theme until it fits (This is jekyll theme btw)
 - Use tinypress to post blog posts
 - Add google search to the page at a later date perhaps
 - Write